 The report also highlighted the high levels of alcohol consumed in Ireland stating that in 2014 Irish people drank on average 11 litres of pure alcohol.
 This is 21% higher than the Department of Health’s target of 9.1 litres of pure alcohol, with the aim of this being achieved by 2020.
 A 2013 HRB study revealed that more than 50% of Irish drinkers consume alcohol in a harmful manner – too much alcohol in one sitting and more than the recommended number of standard drinks in a week.

 Drinkaware works collaboratively to reduce the misuse of alcohol in Ireland.
-If you decide to drink alcohol, it is important to adhere to the Department of Health/HSE low-risk guidelines for alcohol consumption:
+If you decide to drink alcohol, it is important to stick to the HSE low-risk alcohol guidelines:

 Common examples of one standard drink are a half-pint of beer, small glass of wine (100ml) or a pub measure of spirits (35.5ml).